mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 # House of Abiogenesis[^🧪]

-On most worlds, the chemical and electrical interactions that resulted in the first spark of life is a secret lost to time, but practitioners of abiogenesis alchemy have learned how to recreate this spark, creating new life from nonliving materials.
+On most worlds, the chemical and electrical interactions that resulted in the first spark of life is a secret lost to time, but practitioners of abiogenesis alchemy have learned how to reproduce this spark, creating new life from nonliving materials.
 Alchemists who have perfected this technique can augment their creations with powerful abilities using their potioncraft.

 #### Abiogenesis Elixir